Inky1003/inky1003.github.io/digvhs/index.md

 🤷

 Not really ld-decode, but a bit of It. vhs-decode requires some functions from ld-decode, so...
-We at any moment will port a bit of It, even though we won't port every ld-decode functionality.
+We at any moment will port a bit of It, maybe not everything.

 **Will It be compatible with vhs-decode formats (Like JSON/TBC)?** 📼